PDXECE411T12/ECE411-Project/Homework Deliverables/Homework 3.md

 # Executive Summary

-The goal of this project is to make an RFID smart door lock mechanism for houses or apartments that is secure, easy to install, low cost, and that will work with standard doorlock mechanisms.
-This would offer people the versatility entering their homes using a normal key, or an RFID enabled phone, implant, or keycard.
+The goal of this project is to make an RFID smart door lock mechanism for residential use that is secure, easy to install, low cost, and that will work with standard doorlock mechanisms.
+This would offer customers the versatility of entering their homes using a normal key, or an RFID enabled phone, implant, or keycard.
+By tapping the RFID card against the RFID reader on the outside of the door, the user can easily toggle between locking and unlocking the door.

 # Market Analysis